IT Manual: Remote Access to Linux Machines (SSH, X2Go)

 The instructions for Windows are basically the same as for Linux machines.
 The main difference is the program to use.
 Instead of calling

 ssh directly you have to use a program like PuTTY.
 In the screenshot you can see how to create a connection to lx-pool.gsi.de with it.

 If you are connecting to a SSH server for the first time you will have to accept its SSH key.
 Please see the instructions above on how to verify the key.

 Using SSH keys instead of passwords in combination with ssh-agent (see below) can make working with SSH very easy and secure.
 If you want to use the GSI/FAIR compute cluster it is even required to use keys.

 Generate an SSH public/private key pair on your local computer with the

-ssh-keygen utility by using the following command.
+ssh-keygen utility by using the command example below.
 The public key (

 $HOME/.ssh/id_ed25519.pub) will reside on the servers you want to connect to, while the private key (